 My Observations on What Works

 Is strategy more important than execution?
 In a recent LinkedIn group discussion there were good arguments from both camps plus those who thought both were equally important.
 The arguments for strategy being more important make the case that a mediocre strategy well executed will not produce the desired results.
 The arguments for execution believe that if you can’t execute a good strategy then it also won’t produce the desired results.
 In his 2010 Harvard Business Review article The Execution Trap, Roger L. Martin argues that it’s a pointless distinction and is damaging to organizations.
 I agree with Mr. Martin.
 The more important question is “how can we execute our strategies better?”
 Making sure that the business strategy execution is done to a good standard is important because it ensures that investments are optimized along with an array of other features like business innovation.
 Based on my experience, there are at least five ways to improve strategy.

 1. Understand Your Customer

 Deeply understanding customers sets the foundation for a winning strategy.
-Unfortunately we think we understand our customers but in reality haven’t taken the time to truly listen and understand their needs, wants and desires.
+Unfortunately, we think we understand our customers but in reality, haven’t taken the time to truly listen and understand their needs, wants, and desires.
 What problems do we truly solve for them?
-Do our products and services help them to be faster, cheaper and better?
-Market research and Voice of the Customer are valuable for established markets but new markets or startups there has to be a focus on finding the right customer who has a problem your product or service solves and who values it enough to pay for it.
+Do our products and services help them to be faster, cheaper, and better?
+Market research and Voice of the Customer are valuable for established markets but in new markets or startups, there has to be a focus on finding the right customer who has a problem your product or service solves and who values it enough to pay for it.
 Startups have a lot to contend with from the initial stage, they must take into account everything and then build on it as time goes by, making sure they are promoting growth.
 A financial model can help with this, and stand them in better stead, so they can then use their resources to better connect with the customer.

 2. Intentional Planning